ShibalIbrahim/Additive-Models-with-Structured-Interactions/README.md

 # Additive-Models-with-Structured-Interactions

-This is our implementation of Additive Models with interactions under L0 subset selection with/without strong hierarchy and evaluation on Census Surveys Response prediction as described in our manuscript.
+This is our implementation of Additive Models with interactions under L0 subset selection with/without strong hierarchy as described in our manuscript.

 [Predicting Census Survey Response Rates via Interpretable Nonparametric Additive Models with Structured Interactions](https://arxiv.org/3891614) by Shibal Ibrahim, Rahul Mazumder, Peter Radchenko, Emanuel Ben-David